jcflack/pljava/src/site/markdown/install/prepg92.md

 ## Trying settings interactively

-It is still possible to do an exploratory session to find the variable settings that work, _usually_ before touching `postgresql.conf` at all, but the details are slightly different.
+It is still possible to do an exploratory session to find the variable settings that work before touching `postgresql.conf` at all, but the details are slightly different.

-In later PostgreSQL versions, you would typically use some `SET` commands followed by a `LOAD` (followed, perhaps, by more `SET` commands unless you get everything right on the first try).
+In later PostgreSQL versions, you would typically use some `SET` commands followed by a `LOAD` (followed, perhaps, by more `SET` commands unless you always get things right on the first try).

 Before release 9.2, however, the order has to be `LOAD` first, which typically will lead to an incompletely-started warning because the configuration settings